smorrison-uoft/README-generator-/README.md

 NPM

 ## How to use:
-Follow my readme to create your own readme generator
+Simply follow this readme to create your own

 ## License Name:
 MIT